Arthur, the first named storm of the hurricane season, could form this weekend

 Forecasters are pointing to a possible named tropical system off the southeastern US coast this weekend.

-There is a 70% chance of storm development over the next five days, the National Hurricane Center is forecasting.
+There is a 70% chance of tropical development over the next five days and only a 10% chance over the next 48 hours, the National Hurricane Center is forecasting.

 This could be the sixth consecutive year with a storm forming before June 1 -- the official start of hurricane season.